There are a number of options available to you in terms of where you can buy a car or motor cycle. They each have their advantages and disadvantages.

 When buying online you are either buying from a dealer or buying privately so follow the guidelines that apply to those purchases.
 When you purchase goods online from overseas or another state, NSW consumer protection laws may not apply and may only offer you limited protection.
 For more information on buying online visit our website.

-Under the Motor Dealers Act 1974 (the Act), licensed dealers are permitted to sell vehicles on consignment.
+Under the Motor Dealers and Repairers Act 2013 (the Act), licensed dealers are permitted to sell vehicles on consignment.
 This is where the dealer is not the owner of the vehicle and the owners have left the vehicle with the dealer to sell on their behalf.
 This provides dealers with the opportunity to sell vehicles supplied by both the public (consignor) and other dealers at little cost to the dealer (consignee).

 Dealers are still required to comply with the requirements of the Act in relation to the sale of these vehicles.
-This includes having prescribed notices attached to the vehicles, providing statutory warranty (vehicles less then 10 years and 160,000kms) or a certificate of roadworthiness for other vehicles not covered by warranty.
+This includes having prescribed notices attached to the vehicles, providing statutory warranty (vehicles less than 10 years and 160,000kms) or a certificate of roadworthiness for other vehicles not covered by warranty.